 - Now, you need to check whether your Office is running on a trial version, if it is, then you need to uninstall the application completely.

 Note: If you fail to uninstall the application properly then you may end up facing issues.

-- After successful installation of the Office App, Goto Account and activate the product.
-Click on the change product key and add it there and you are good to go, you have successfully transferred Office to another PC.
+- After successfully installing the Office App, Go to Account and activate the product, click on the change product key, and add it there, and you are good to go; you have successfully transferred Office to another PC.

 Note: If the installation did not happen and you get an error message which says too many installations or the activation could complete then you need to contact customer care and raise the concern.

-Now, let me talk about how the procedure works for Office 2016, Office 2019, and Office 365 subscription in the next section below:
+Now, let me talk about how the procedure works for Office 2016, Office 2019, and Office 365 subscriptions in the next section below: